Skip to content

 The Impact

-Every month, an average of 70 women in the US are shot and killed by an intimate partner—and roughly 5.5 million American women alive today have been shot, shot at, or threatened with a gun by an intimate partner.
+Every month, an average of 76 women in the US are shot and killed by an intimate partner—and roughly 5.5 million women alive today have been threatened with a gun or had a gun used against them by an intimate partner.

 Show Citations and Footnotes